Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Discussion

-The EVR entropy $H_{\rm EVR}$ is systematically lower for the cross-hands (XY/YX) than for XX/YY, implying that the EVR distribution is more peaked toward the first few PCs (i.e., a smaller effective rank $r_{\rm eff}$).
-This trend is consistent with low-rank structure.
+The EVR entropy $H_{\rm EVR}$ is systematically lower for the cross-hands (XY/YX) than for XX/YY, implying that the EVR distribution is more peaked toward the first few PCs, so that most of the variance can be represented by a smaller number of leading components with top rank.
+The EVR-weight trend slopes defined for rough frequency-drifting tendency, generally concentrated around a zero-drift mean values, especially the XY channel.
 The component-to-component ratios $\ln(\mathrm{EVR}_k/\mathrm{EVR}_{k+1})$ decrease rapidly with $k$ and approach a near-flat tail at larger $k$, showing that the PCA spectrum transitions from a steep leading part to a noise-dominated regime.
 Finally, the goodness-of-fit $R^2$ for the quadratic model $\ln(\mathrm{EVR}_m)$ varies substantially by group, with generally higher $R^2$ in the cross-hands products, indicating that those channels more often follow a smooth, rapidly decaying EVR envelope over the fitted range.

 Because the vast majority of the present sample consists of false positives and complex RFI or background noise, these statistics primarily reflect the background texture and instrumental/RFI imprint within the dynamic spectrum cutouts, rather than isolating the idealized signature of a single, clean Doppler-drifting narrowband track.
 A notable outcome is that the ON and OFF beams exhibit broadly similar population-level distributions for these features.
 This consistency is aligned with the fact that the vast majority of detections in the present sample are false positives: the dominant contribution to these statistics is therefore the morphology of background noise texture and persistent instrumental/RFI.
 At the same time, the nontrivial coherence levels and structured EVR patterns indicate that these RFI/noise realizations are not featureless.
 They often contain anisotropic and low-rank components that are quantified by the same diagnostics, and which must be accounted for when interpreting drifting-signal features.